 - The ram is the reciprocating member of the machine mounted on the guideways of the column.
 It supports the tool at its bottom end on a tool head.

-- A slot is cut on the body of the ram for changing the position of the stroke.
+- A slot is cut on the body of the ram to change the position of the stroke.

-- In some machines, special type for tool holders is provided to relieve the tool during its return stroke.
+- In some machines, a special type of tool holder is provided to relieve the tool during its return stroke.

-A slotter removes metal during downward cutting stroke only whereas during upward return stroke no metal is removed.
+A slotter removes metal during the downward cutting stroke only whereas during the upward return stroke no metal is removed.
 The reduce the idle return time quick return mechanism is incorporated in the machine.
-The usual types of ram drive mechanism are,
+The usual types of ram drive mechanisms are,

 - Whitworth quick return mechanism.